uccu/tanime/README.md

 # tanime
-This project can format the title animation
+This project can format animation's title

+# LICENSE
+MIT